reza-ya57/Kickstarter-Analysis/Written_Report_Template.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+1- According to the graph I can say best time to lunch a new campaign would be May and June and you can see the declining trend of successfull campaign through the end of the year.
+2- There is no meaningfull trend for failed or canceled campaign comare to the launch time.

 - What can you conclude about the Outcomes based on Goals?